-1 CEBPA mutation Your testing shows that you have a pathogenic mutation or a variant that is likely pathogenic in the CEBPA gene.
-A CEBPA mutation may be in a person's body from birth (germline mutation), or the mutation may have occurred at some point during a person's lifetime (somatic mutation).
-2 Cancer risks People with germline pathogenic or likely pathogenic CEBPA mutations have an increased chance to develop a type of leukemia called acute myeloid leukemia (AML).
-Somatic CEBPA mutations do not run in families and cannot be passed on to children; however, they may occur because of an active blood disorder such as leukemia.
+1 Result Your testing shows that you have a pathogenic or likely pathogenic variant in the CEBPA gene.
+A pathogenic or likely pathogenic CEBPA variant may be in a person's body from birth (germline), or may have occurred at some point during a person's lifetime (somatic).
+2 Cancer risks People with germline pathogenic or likely pathogenic CEBPA variants have an increased chance to develop a type of leukemia called acute myeloid leukemia (AML).
+Somatic pathogenic or likely pathogenic CEBPA variants do not run in families and cannot be passed on to children; however, they may occur because of an active blood disorder such as leukemia.
 It is important to discuss your result in detail with your healthcare provider.
 3 What you can do Risk management decisions are very personal.
 There are options to detect cancer early or lower the risk to develop cancer.
 It is important to discuss these options with your healthcare provider and decide on a plan that works for you.
-4 Family Family members may also be at risk - they can be tested for the CEBPA mutation that was found in you.
+4 Family Family members may also be at risk - they can be tested for the pathogenic or likely pathogenic CEBPA variant that was found in you.
 It is recommended that you share this information with your family members so they can learn more and discuss with their healthcare providers.

-CEBPA Germline Mutation Lifetime Cancer Risks\
+CEBPA Lifetime Cancer Risks